sharett/hotline/README.md

 It is not production ready and is very much in progress.

+## Principles

+* Keep it simple - avoid using external libraries whenever possible.
+Add only features that are necessary.

 ## Requirements

 - PHP (7.0 used, earlier versions may work).
 Uses mysqli to interface with MySQL.